uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/WifiBee-SWARM/README.md

 ### TODOS:
-- Check out the https://github.com/bportaluri/WiFiEsp/tree/master library
-- Try and send NEMA checksums
-- NEW: Open a TCP socket with a TCP client
-  - Might need to "spoof" the telnet connection
-  -
+- Improve the code that works with the Giga.
-- Try and connect the wifi bee on the Arduino to swarm after programming it.
+- Try and Get WiFi Shield with Mayfly to work.